• Home

 • Capacity Requirement: Crucially, an AHD only comes into effect if you lose capacity and can no longer communicate your wishes directly.

 We understand that discussing capacity can be difficult.
-Our team handles these matters with sensitivity and expert knowledge to ensure your documents accurately reflect your intentions and comply fully with Irish law.
+Our team handles these matters with sensitivity and expert knowledge to ensure your documents accurately reflect your intentions and comply fully with the law.

 FREQUENTLY ASKED QUESTIONS